 What Is Home Health?

 Home health is exactly as it sounds—any health care service that’s provided in-home to allow the patient to remain in their regular space.
-People need home health services for a variety of reasons, including management of chronic health issues, disability assistance, recovery after illness or injury, or long-term care to assist someone who is aging.
+People need home health care services for a variety of reasons, including management of chronic health issues, disability assistance, recovery after illness or injury, or long-term care to assist someone who is ageing.